- So, How to Keep My Computer from Going to Sleep?

 - Perform a Complete Checkup

-So, let’s get your PC back on track by breaking its bad sleep habits:
+Let’s dive in and discover how you can get your PC back on track by breaking its bad sleep habits.

 1. Use Task Manager